 In this post, we will discuss how you can sort and filter the data of a table.

 The following table contains the data of a real estate company.
-Each item in the Header Row of the table contains a drop down arrow.
-This drop-down arrow is known as “Filter” buttons.
+Each item in the Header Row of the table contains a drop-down arrow.
+This drop-down arrow is known as the “Filter” buttons.

 If you click on a Filter Button, you will see many types of Sorting and Filtering Options.